sanjogpradhanIT/DMA-Final-Todo-App/README.md

 <h1>Features of TodoApp</h1>
 <ul>
-	<li>Add your own todo with title, description, complete status and date.</li>
+	<li>Add your todo with title, description, complete status and date.</li>
 	<li>Edit the todo that were added by double tab the given each lists.</li>
 	<li>Display the todo specific to the user in the home page.</li>
 	<li>Delete individual todo by swiping.</li>